koushik-bug/AL-MCCI/README.md

 In the input file, argumanent are given in  "P,Q,R" format, where P is the keyword and Q, R are values associated with the keyword.

 ```
-***startSetup***         # First line of input setup file
+***startSetup***         # First line of the input setup file
 model,HB                 # Hamiltonian model, HB for Heisenberg Hamiltonian model
-nSite,14                 # Number of the site on the system, In this case, system has 14 sites
+nSite,14                 # Number of the site on the system.
+In this case, the system has 14 sites
 subSpace,200             # Initial Size of the sub-Hilbert space.
-Here we start with 200 configurations
+Here, we start with 200 configurations
 nStates,10               # Number of states on which spin states are calculated
-Ms,1,0                   # Here Z component of spin are considered, 1st number is the number of different Ms values, subsequent number is the Ms values
+Ms,1,0                   # Here Z component of spin is considered, 1st number is the number of different Ms values, the subsequent number is the Ms values
 s2Target,0               # Spin value of target states, 0 for singlet, 2 for triplet
 maxItr,30                # Maximum iteration number
-startSpinTargetItr,5     # From which iteration Spin targeting has start.
-Minimum value should be 1
+startSpinTargetItr,5     # From which iteration Spin targeting has started.
+The minimum value should be 1
 energyTola,0.01          # Energy convergence threshold
 spinTola,0.2             # Spin convergence threshold
 jValue,1                 # Coupling constant.
 beta,38.61               # kT value of Boltzmann probability distribution function
 bondOrder,bondOrder-765.dat    # Node connection file name.
 This file carries specific information about the system
 restart,False            # About restarting status of the calculation.
 If the user wants to run the calculation from the last step of the previous calculation, the
-                         "False" value needs to be changed to "True," and the second value is the file name of the last job's final configurations list.
+                         The "False" value needs to be changed to "True," and the second value is the file name of the last job's final configurations list.
 ***endSetup***           # Last line of the setup file
 ```
 #### Connection file